 The tricky part of starting anything new is that you don’t have any client testimonials.
 I’m using stock photos instead of photo editing samples from clients.
 But everyone starts somewhere.

-With writing, my lack of experience was not an issue because it is fairly easy to get guest posting samples.
-Clients are happy with the examples I have self-published on my own blogs and on Medium.
+With writing, my lack of experience was not an issue because it is fairly easy to get guest posting samples and I had my own blogs and medium posts.
+Many writing clients are happy with the examples I have self-published on my own blogs and on Medium.
 Also, writing has a vast and diverse market with numerous job boards.
-Boutique photo editing is a much more specialized field to break into with few places to list your services.
+Boutique photo editing is a much more specialized field to break into with only a few places to list your services.

 Katie offers a Facebook page for listing services and finding photographers.
 She also offers guidance on marketing yourself even after the course is over.